andrewgdunn/predict410/discussion.md

 a single observation has significant influence on the regression, where as figure 2 depicts a more subtle situation where the model would need to be revised (instead of the considered observations).

+# Week 3

+## General Model Validation
+Why do we need to validate statistical models?
+Does the scope of this validation change depending on the intended use of the model?
+In general we can build models for two primary purposes: statistical inference and predictive modeling.
+Is the model validation process the same for both of these purposes?
+If not, how does it differ?

+__Response__:

+[^0] States succinctly: regression model validation is the process of deciding whether the numerical results quantifying hypothesized relationships between variables, obtained from regression analysis, are acceptable as descriptions of the data.

+Dr. Bhatti in [^1] presents that there are two reasons to build statistical
+models: (1) for inference, (2) for prediction.

+For statistical inference model validation is generally referred to as the assessment of goodness-of-fit.
+For predictive modeling model validation is generally referred to as assessment of predictive accuracy.

+One of the noteworthy differences between these two validation methodologies is that for inference you're making underlying assumptions about the probabilistic structures of the model, so if data does not conform to these probabilistic assumptions the inference will be incorrect.
+For predictive modeling, due to intent, we can be much more tolerant of violations of the underlying probabilistic assumptions.

+If you've not already watched [^1], please do, Dr. Bhatti presents the material more thoroughly than I discussed here.

+[^0]: Regression model validation.
+(2015, April 18).
+In Wikipedia, The Free Encyclopedia.
+Retrieved 17:12, April 18, 2015, from http://en.wikipedia.org/w/index.php?title=Regression_model_validation&oldid=656997441
+[^1]: Bhatti, D.C.
+2011e.
+Statistical inference versus predictive modeling in OLS regression. http://nwuniversity.adobeconnect.com/p5vo4o95h0r/.

+## Statistical Graphics and the Analysis of Goodness-Of-Fit
+What actions constitute an analysis of goodness-of-fit for a regression model?
+What are the typical graphical displays used in this analysis of goodness-of- fit?
+Why do we assess the goodness-of-fit of a regression model?
+What can go wrong in the interpretation of the results and the use of a regression model that would be deemed to “fit poorly”?

+__Response__:

+I'll paraphrase from Dr. Bhatti [^1] again:

+ - Goodness-Of-Fit (GOF) is assessed within sample
+ - The objective is to confirm the model assumptions
+ - In OLS regression the GOF is typically assessed using graphical procedures (scatterplots) for the model residuals

+Within an OLS aggression, where our probabilistic assumption is based on the normal distribution:

+To validate the normality assumption one would produce a Quantile-Quantile plot (QQ-Plot) of the residuals to compare their distribution to a normal distribution.

+To validate the homoscedasticity assumption one would produce a scatterplot of the residuals against each predictor variable.
+If there is any structure in this plot, then the model will need a re-expression of the independent variable or the addition of another independent variable.

+One would also interpret the R-Square measure for the model.
+This can be used as a simplistic measure for model comparison.
+By itself R-Square is not an exclusive measure of GOF.
+It's a measure of GOF providing that the previous mentioned conditions are satisfied.

+[^1]: Bhatti, D.C.
+2011e.
+Statistical inference versus predictive modeling in OLS regression. http://nwuniversity.adobeconnect.com/p5vo4o95h0r/.

+## Only Traditional Goodness-Of-Fit Model Validation?
+When we validate a statistical model, should we only consider the traditional Goodness-Of-Fit measures?
+Are there other ways in which the model should be validated?
+Should the validation be application specific or purely statistical?
+Do we have any examples that we can share with the class?

+We could consider our model to be good based on the GOF criteria for a specific subset of the data that we've decided to examine.
+In a case where you have large amounts of data points (now days we'd consider Big Data) you might do your initial model construction on a random sample of a percentage of the data.
+From here you may want to run the model on multiple other samples from the raw data set.

+There is a need to perform some contextual validation also, your domain specific experience with the phenomena might tell you that a model that satisfies GOF conditions still isn't robust for your purposes.

+__Response__: